awsdocs/amazon-aurora-user-guide/doc_source/Concepts.Aurora_Fea_Regions_DB-eng.Feature.KerberosAuthentication.md

 ## Kerberos authentication with Aurora PostgreSQL<a name="Concepts.Aurora_Fea_Regions_DB-eng.Feature.KerberosAuthentication.apg"></a>

-Following are the supported engines and Region availability for Kerberos Authentication with Aurora PostgreSQL\.
+The following Regions and engine versions are available for Kerberos Authentication with Aurora PostgreSQL\.

 | Region | Aurora PostgreSQL 14 | Aurora PostgreSQL 13 | Aurora PostgreSQL 12 | Aurora PostgreSQL 11 |